OkparaOkechukwu/atomchain/README.md

 Read the latest whitepapers:
 atomchain.okpara.net

-An alternative architecture to blockchain okpara.net/AtomChain.pdf
+An alternative to blockchain

-You lose everything in your world(Public Key) if you lose your home(Private Key).
+okpara.net/AtomChain.pdf

-Protect your home from the internet by keeping your home intact offline.
+World is your Public Key, guarded by Home, your home Private Key.
 Your home is the only access to your world okpara.net/AtomWallet.pdf